c0d3ster/Ballz/Documentation/TimerSystem.md

 }
 ```

-## Migration from Old System
+## Migration from Individual TimerText GameObjects

 ### Removing Old TimerText GameObjects

 1. In each scene, find the "Timer Text" GameObject
 2. Delete the GameObject (it contains the old Timer script)
-3. The new system will automatically handle timer display
+3. The centralized system will automatically handle timer display

 ### Updating Time Limits

 1. Check the current time limits in your scenes
 2. Update the values in `SceneTimerConfig.cs` to match
-3. Test to ensure the new system works correctly
+3. Test to ensure the system works correctly

 ## Configuration Options